thomas-fossati/draft-tls13-iot/draft-ietf-uta-tls13-iot-profile.md

 Where IoT devices are accepting (D)TLS connections (i.e., they are acting as a server), it is unlikely that there will be a useful name placed into the SNI by the connecting client.
-Since an IoT server cannot rely on a client to provide a correct SNI, it MAY ignore it.
+Since an IoT server cannot rely on a client to provide a correct SNI, IoT devices in a responding (server) mode SHOULD ignore SNI.
 In the rare event that an IoT device has multiple server instances responding with different server certificates, the device SHOULD use different IP addresses or port numbers rather than relying on SNI.